skillrepos/cursor/labs.md

 // Function to get all tasks from
 ```

 Notice how Cursor predicts you might write "database" or "storage" and suggests completing your comment.
 Instead of using **Tab** to accept the full change, use the **Cmd/Ctrl + right arrow** to accept one word at a time.
-When you get enough, hit *Esc* to reject the changes.
+When you gone as far as you want, you can hit *Esc* to reject the remaining changes.

 ![Auto2](./images/cursor53.png?raw=true "Auto2")